Clacton Town F.C.

-F.C.
-Clacton is a football club based in Clacton-on-Sea, Essex, England.
+Clacton Town Football Club is a football club based in Clacton-on-Sea, Essex, England.
 The club are currently members of the and play at the Rush Green Bowl.

 History

 The original Clacton Town were established on 27 October 1892 and joined the North Essex League in 1895.
 They won Division Two in 1898–99 and 1899–1900, as well as the Essex Junior Cup in 1900.
 They were then promoted to Division One, but folded at the end of the 1900–01 season.
 A group of former players formed Old Clactonians, who joined the Harwich & District League in 1902.
 They remained in the league until 1905, when they were renamed Clacton Town and joined the Clacton & District League, winning it in their first season.
 The club then returned to the Harwich & District League, and also joined the South East Anglian League in 1907, winning Division Two in 1907–08.

 In 1908 Clacton also began playing Colchester & District League and were Division Two champions and the Division Two Cup winners in 1909–10, also winning Division Two of the (now renamed) East Anglian League the following season.
 In 1912 the club folded for a second time, but were re-established the following year.
 They rejoined the Essex & Suffolk Border League (as the Colchester & District League was now known), remaining in it until 1934.
 During this period the club also played in the Ipswich & District League from 1921 until 1924, and again in 1927–28.
 In 1934 they left the Border League to join the Ipswich & District League.
 In 1935 they were founder members of the Eastern Counties League, finishing as runners up in 1936–37.
 The following season they switched to the newly established Essex County League, finishing bottom in its only season before returning to the ECL in 1938.
 In the summer of 1938, it was proposed that Clacton fold, due to a lack of interest in the club in the town.
 The plans were later shelved, with the club re-joining the Eastern Counties League for the 1938–39 season.
 In 1948 the club turned professional and in 1952–53 finished as runners-up for a second time.